sencha-dev/powkit/README.md

 make the specification of existing Proof of Work algorithms more standardized.

 All DAG-based algorithms only implement a light DAG, which is sufficient for validation but not full nodes or miners.
-For the DAG-based algorithms and verthash, data is cached in `~/.powcache`.
+For the DAG-based algorithms, data is cached in `~/.powcache`.
-Ethash will generally be between 40-80Mb per epoch (and generally 3 caches are stored), but verthash requires a strict 1.2Gb, so be careful if you're using verthash in memory.
-At the time of writing, running `make test` will throw about 3.3Gb of data into `~/.powcache` due to the variety and breadth of tests.
+Ethash will generally be between 40-80Mb per epoch (and generally 3 caches are stored).
+At the time of writing, running `make test` will throw about 800Mb of data into `~/.powcache` due to the variety and breadth of tests.

 # Algorithms